 Adam Miles-Founder, Executive Director

 In 2017 Adam Miles left the soul-sucking environment of big Wall Street firms after nearly 20 years of working as a successful financial advisor serving venture capitalists, corporations, and high net worth individuals.
 Prior to his career as a financial professional Adam worked for global powerhouse, Honda Motor Co. in both the USA and Japan in various capacities including new model cost control and government relations.
-While staying very busy as an advisor, Adam founded Bridges To America, Inc. (the entity behind Refugee Soccer) and enjoys the extreme challenges of building the company’s programs to maximize positive impact on the world-one family and one child at a time.
-His for-profit venture, Bridges To Your Best, aims to provide success-seeking individuals with the motivation and tools to break through barriers to become their very best self.
-Now that he has left the “day job” Adam’s major focus is growing Refugee Soccer into a sustainable venture maximizing positive impact around the world.
+While staying very busy as an advisor, Adam founded Bridges To America, Inc. (the entity behind Refugee Soccer) in 2005 and has loved the extreme challenges of building and growing the mission of creating moments of hope and happiness for refugees.
+After 25 years helping others make money, Adam is solely and happily focused on growing Refugee Soccer into a sustainable venture maximizing positive impact around the world.